In this series of seven events (yes, at 11am) audiences will be treated to some of the best thinking in generations.

 7@11: Is TV on demand the new literary fiction?

 Standards of fiction writing and choices of TV viewing have never been higher.
 With a range of excellent TV options at our fingertips, binge watching has become de rigueur with series addiction engendering the same fervour that used to be accorded a great book.
 This session will explore what novels and TV can and can’t do for us.
-Join TV critic and columnist Debi Enker and young adult fiction author, and former screenwriter, Fiona Wood, in what promises to be one lively discussion.
+Join TV critic and columnist Debi Enker and former screenwriter and award-winning Young Adult fiction author Fiona Wood (Wildlife, Cloudwish) in what promises to be one lively discussion.
 The discussion will be moderated by Tom Ryan, who has been a regular contributor to arts publishing for three decades, and whose new book Fred Schepisi: Interviews will be published in April by the University Press of Mississippi.

 Saturday 25 March